MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language-python}

+The very first section of this file contains a string opened and closed with three quotations.
+This is a docstring, and has a short description of the file.

 The section we will be concerned with is under `# Add imports here`.
 This is how we define the way functions from modules are used.

 In particular, the line